OpenKinect/libfreenect/README.md

     cd build
     cmake -L ..
     make

     # if you don't have `make` or don't want color output
     # cmake --build .

+For some newer Kinect models, audio must be enabled for tilt and LED control:

+    cmake -L .. -DBUILD_AUDIO=ON

-You can also specify a build with debug symbols:
+You can specify a build with debug symbols:

     cmake -L .. -DCMAKE_BUILD_TYPE=debug
     # or with optimizations
     # cmake -L .. -DCMAKE_BUILD_TYPE=RelWithDebInfo

+You can build .deb, .rpm, and/or .tgz packages with `cpack`:

+    cmake .. -L -DBUILD_CPACK_DEB=ON -DBUILD_CPACK_RPM=ON -DBUILD_CPACK_TGZ=ON
+    cpack

 ## OSX